You are browsing the Tutorials category

 Needless to say, this topic is important for musicians who want to use microtonal tunings on their standard MIDI keyboard controller.
 I’ll be using Scala for this tutorial.

-This is an incredibly simple but powerful idea.
+This is the easy bit but still a powerful idea.
 Scale degrees are numbers that describe the order of notes in a scale.
 The root note of a scale is always scale degree 0, and the degree numbers increase as you go up the scale.
 For a 7 note scale, the scale starts on degree 0, then passes through 1-6.
 When we reach 7, we’re an octave up from where we started.
 In this case, 7 would be called the octave degree.

-The familiar 12-equal scale could also be described with scale degrees.
+12-equal could also be described with scale degrees.
 Let’s take C to be our root note, so C = 0.
 The rest is as follows:

 When we’re working with large scales, notating by scale degree becomes an efficient way of describing what notes we want to play.
 We will also use scale degrees to tell Scala how to map notes to a keyboard.